ISRAEL IN BIBLE PROPHECY | home

 (Tanach) - Daniel 12:11 And from the time the daily sacrifice was removed and the silent abomination placed, is one thousand, two hundred, and ninety.

-Mark confirms Matthew in that it stands, and makes clear that it is an "it":
+Mark confirms it to be "standing" and tells us that the abomination is an "it":

 Mark 13:14 But when ye shall see the abomination of desolation, spoken of by Daniel the prophet, standing where it ought not, (let him that readeth understand,) then let them that be in Judaea flee to the mountains: